rmassidda/cm-project-19/report.md

 ## Initialization L-BFGS

 Two different initialization techniques have been tested for the L-BFGS algorithm, precisely the use of $H^0_i = I$ and $H^0_i = \gamma_i I$.
-To offer further insights, the BFGS algorithm has been implemented using $H_0 = I$.
+To offer further insights, the BFGS algorithm has been implemented and compared, initializing it by using $H_0 = I$.
 Table \ref{table:sample_run} shows how the three variants converge exactly in the same way.
 It is interesting that the use of $I$ to initialize both L-BFGS and BFGS results in the same sequence of step-size $\{\alpha_i\}$.
 Regardless of the chosen initialization technique, L-BFGS converges $r$-linearly as expected.
 (Figure \ref{fig:LBFGS_r})